JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 Project Administrators now have a new permission allowing them to change a user's VCS username in the project without adding the permission to modify user profile and roles.
 The permission will be present for this role in the new TeamCity installations; for existing installations it has to be added manually.

+## Promoting personal build

+Starting from TeamCity 2022.10, you can [promote](running-custom-build.md#Promoting+Build) a personal build.
+After promotion, TeamCity will try to run the promoted build and all its dependencies as [personal builds](personal-build.md#Triggering+Personal+Build+Chain) unless the check out settings for any of the dependencies differ.

 ## Roadmap